pandoc-ext/fonts-and-alignment/README.md

-The filter ships ready-to-use under [`_extensions/fonts-and-alignment/`](_extensions/fonts-and-alignment/), along with two pre-compiled CSS files for HTML output:
+The filter ships ready-to-use under [`_extensions/fonts-and-alignment/`](_extensions/fonts-and-alignment/), along with a pre-compiled CSS file for HTML output:

-- `fonts-and-alignment-rem.css` — sizes scale relative to the document root
+- `fonts-and-alignment.css` — sizes scale relative to the document root
-- `fonts-and-alignment-em.css`  — sizes scale relative to the parent element

 Drop the extension into your project's `_extensions/` directory (Quarto users), or copy the `.lua` and one `.css` file into your project tree.